Brad7173/kde_as_steam_os3/README.md

 The _hero icons you will have to boop them.

 *If I create a stripped down (img) image from my hard drive it will contain sgdboop.

+This project as for availability to the public is at a halt.
+There was a 'high tech' or other effort to sabotague this project in favor of microplop and windorks products.